 Studying psychology with modern history will give you a varied choice of modules to study.
 Modern history deals with topics such as Victorian society and Russia, while psychology unpicks the human mind and seeks to explore why humans behave the way they do.
 This degree will give you a broad range of transferable skills and a knowledge of diverse topics - from data analysis to colonialism.

 Our two-year fast-track degrees are awarded by the University of Surrey.
 They have been created so that you can:

 Based at Farnborough College of Technology, we offer classroom-based lectures, a small campus experience and plenty of personalised support.
 This makes us a popular choice locally for those who want to study higher education in a down-to-earth setting – where you won’t get lost in the crowd.

-Modules chosen at Level 5 and Level 6 will define the particular degree title awarded, of either BA (Hons) Modern History with Psychology or BA (Hons) Psychology with Modern History.
+Modules chosen at Level 5 and Level 6 will define the particular degree title awarded, of either BA (Hons) Modern History with Psychology or BSc (Hons) Psychology with Modern History.

 Looking to the past is essential in beginning to understand the way of the modern world.
 Recent history has seen devastating world wars, new technologies and shifts in world powers.
 By studying modern history with us, you will start to uncover a number of interesting topics and events that continue to shape the world we live in.

 Our modern history degree covers topics as diverse as the Victorians, sexualities and politics.
 Along the way, you will also discover how to understand and research the past in great depth.

 For those interested in the mind and human behaviour, psychology is a fascinating subject to explore.
 Our degree introduces you to a number of insightful topics, designed to stimulate and challenge your way of thinking.